 While the deaths of those I loved caused me to grieve, I have also felt and endured other losses over the years.
-Shortly after my mother died, my eldest daughter moved several states away for work.
-This too was a loss, and my husband’s family business of 30 years closed.
-This year during COVID-19, the loss of our daily routines and way of life is a loss.
+Shortly after my mother died, my daughter moved out and found myself experiencing” empty nest syndrome,” and my husband’s family business of 30 years closed.
 Lastly, my three beloved Bichon Frise died unexpectedly in one month during the covid-19 pandemic.

 It is my hope that you will allow me the opportunity to teach you how to accept that loss is not a process leading to closure, but one of integration from loss.
-I look forward to walking with you through this journey of healing from trauma and or grief & loss.
+I look forward to walking with you through this journey of healing from traumatic grief & or loss.

-I am located in Fishers, IN serving: Indianapolis, Noblesville, Westfield, Carmel, Zionsville, Fortville, McCordsville, Lawrence, Elwood, Anderson, Indiana.
+I am located in Fishers, Indiana serving: Indianapolis, Noblesville, Westfield, Carmel, Zionsville, Ingalls, Fortville, McCordsville, Lawrence, Elwood, and Anderson.

 Education and Background